 Add the cookie dough to the skillet and use a rubber spatula to spread it to the edges and smooth the top.

-Bake for 17-20 minutes or until the center is set but slightly gooey inside.
-Don’t overcook—it’s better slightly underdone than overdone.
+Bake for 18-22 minutes or until the center is set but slightly gooey inside.
+Don’t over cook—it’s better slightly underdone than overdone.
 (If you use a larger pan/dish, reduce the cooking time since the cookie will be thinner.)

-Top with some ice cream or low fat whipped cream and dig in.
+Top with ice cream or low fat whipped cream and dig in.

 - If you'd rather use all purpose flour, swap it gram for gram with the almond flour.

-- You can find the skillet I use on my Amazon list.
+- You can find the skillet, cake batter extract, and other tools and ingredients I use on my Amazon list.

 - The original recipe with Bowmar Nutrition protein powder used 3 scoops birthday cake protein powder, 1/2 cup light butter, and 3/4 cup almond flour.